NEW BOAT BUILDERS HOME PAGE

 Corrosion On Boats

-I see a lot of questions and much talk concerning corrosion, on boating forums particularly on metal boats.
-Many people raise concerns about “electrolysis”, (http://en.wikipedia.org/wiki/Electrolysis) which is not the correct name for this process.
-It is better to identify the specific type of corrosion such as galvanic corrosion http://en.wikipedia.org/wiki/Galvanic_corrosion People often confuse stray current corrosion with galvanic.
-In addition there is the ever-present metal corrosion, or simply called rust, in ferrous metals which is also a type of electrochemical corrosion.
+I see a lot of questions and much talk on boating forums, concerning corrosion, particularly on metal boats.
+Many people raise concerns ask about “electrolysis”, ( http://en.wikipedia.org/wiki/Electrolysis) which is not the correct terminolgy to apply to all types of corrosion.
+It is better to identify the specific type of corrosion such as galvanic corrosion http://en.wikipedia.org/wiki/Galvanic_corrosion Stray current corrosion is often confused with galvanic corrosion.
+In addition there is the ever-present metal corrosion, or simply called rust, in ferrous metals which is also a type of electrochemical corrosion or oxidation..
 Some metals that are commonly used in boat building, such as aluminum and stainless steel, encounter their own corrosion related problems.
-For the wooden boat owner and builder there is a special kind of corrosion that occurs around metal fasteners, most often screws, embedded in wood, called by some woodburning.
+For the wooden boat owner and builder there is a special kind of corrosion that occurs around metal fasteners, most often screws, embedded in wood, called by some woodburning or fastener corrosion.

 All of the metal fittings below the waterline should be bonded.
 What is bonding?
 A wire is attached to all metal fittings that are in contact with the water and this wire is also attached to a common grounding point on the boat.
 This puts all metal fittings at the same electrical potential, zero, so no current will flow through the water from one fitting to another.
-Rather it will flow through the wire.
+Rather, if there is a current it will flow through the wire.
+But under normal conditions there is no current flow in this wire.
 But like most things having to do with design of boats, some people believe that this actually promotes corrosion.
 I do not believe it does and I recommend bonding.
-However there are some metals that should not be bonded together, and on aluminum boats the hull should not be part of the bonding system.
+However, there are some metals that should not be bonded together, and on aluminum boats the hull should not be part of the bonding system, and not connected to any part of the electrical system.

 Galvanic corrosion is a slow process and often takes years to manifest itself.